 Change the selection mode to Subtract in the Tool Options pane.

-Hold down thekey before starting to select.
+Press and hold thekey before starting to select.

 When using the Intersect selection mode, any currently selected areas you draw over will be kept and any currently selected areas outside your new selection will be removed from the selection.